ArgoCanada/argo-dm/docs/barge-summary.md

 full self check will have already been completed which includes getting a GPS fix and connecting to Iridium.

+**Full list of materials for one setup**:

+- 1 heavy (~30lbs) shackle
+- 38m kevlar line w/ loops on ends
+- 2 small shackles
+- Rope to attach float to line
+- 5ft lifting straps (PROVOR floats only)

+## Deployment

 For the PROVORs, we used the overhead hoist for deployment as they are quite heavy.
 We lifted the floats using a 5ft strap, which we left on the float during the test so it could easily be reused for recovery.
 The float was lowered to water level on the lift, tied the nylon line looped onto the hanging weigthed line to the plastic hook on the float, and then lowered the float into the water by hand.

+AROVR floats were deployed completely by hand, and the attachment to the hanging line was not as robust as they should not "hang" as the PROVORs do.

 <p align="middle">
     <img src="../figures/provor/RDA-U-20220623-00004.jpg" alt="deployment photo 1" style="width:500px;"/>